Start a Chapter of Coding&&Community

 Similar to a hackathon, this is a one or multiple-day event in which participants solve a series of programming problems to earn points.
 At the end of the event, the individual or team with the highest score wins a prize.
 The advantage of a code hunt compared to a hackathon is that it avoids the writer's block new programmers often feel at a hackathon.
 When you don't know a lot of code, it can be difficult to find a project that is simultaneously attainable and interesting.
 Depending on the number of participants, you can have as many as 100 problems ranging from simple (sum the numbers from 1-100) to difficult (write a Monte Carlo simulation of pi).
 This is also a great opportunity to put use code problems to introduce participants to tools they otherwise might not have experienced.
 See if you can adapt the "Getting Started" section of your favorite library into a neat programming challenge.
 When run in conjunction with a hackathon, such a challenge can organically inspire a student to work on something more than a brainstorming session would.

 The classic computer science geek-off, hackathons work for youth as well.
 Hackathons are great from an organizer's perspective as well, since they pretty much run themselves.
-You can include a couple additions to make the event more accessible, as well.
+You can include a couple additions to make the event more accessible, such as reserving areas within a short distance from schools or having a no-cost admittance fee.
 Hour-long workshops on useful tools (Git, matplotlib, etc.) give participants a break from grinding away at their project.
 Starter code for certain projects, like the code hunt, helps break through writer's block that makes the start of a hackathon awkward.
 With many students in one place, hackathons are a great opportunity to bring it guest speakers like current CS faculty, alumni from your school, and industry professionals.
 One note to consider is that rarely will participants be allowed to stay overnight.
 Make sure you account for that!

 It's pretty unlikely that you are the only tech-oriented club on your campus.
 Wouldn't it be cool for someone just getting into programming to see all the different ways it gets used in the real world?
-See if you can get your UPE chapter, engineering club, or otherwise to talk about what they do.
-Maybe you can bring participants on a tour around your campus, showing them all the cool labs and such.
+See if you can get your CS Honor's Society chapter, engineering club, or other STEM-oriented clubs to talk about what they do.
+Maybe you can bring participants on a tour around your campus and show them all of the cool labs.
 From an organizational standpoint, there are a lot more moving parts to this.
 But, if you can pull it off, it's a great way to get your name all over campus!

 Middle and high school teachers are always looking for ways to spice up their classes.
 Bringing in college students to talk about tech is a great way to show students how they can keep studying code in college and beyond.
 This will also help you connect with local educators to find ways to expand your reach to more students.